arcus/education_modules/pandas_transform/pandas_transform.md

 - Import `pandas` and use functions from the `pandas` package.
 - Load data into a `pandas` DataFrame.
-- Explore the contents of a DataFrame, including missing data.
+- Use the `.loc` method to explore the contents of a DataFrame
+- Filter a DataFrame using conditional statements.
-- Create new columns in an existing DataFrame.
+- Transform data in a DataFrame.

 @end